nashville-software-school/server-side-python-curriculum/orientation/exercises/13_SHARED_MEMORIES.md

 # Mary Margaret

-In this exercise, you're going to use object serialization to allow two distinct Python modules pass a dictionary back and forth, while they are running independently of each other.
+In this exercise, you're going to use object serialization to allow two distinct Python modules to pass a dictionary back and forth, while they are running independently of each other.

 You will execute each module seperately, and each one will augment a dictionary, and then serialize it to a file.